TaoNYC/supervised_learning/report-template.md

 * Machine Learning Model 2:
   * Description of Model 2 Accuracy, Precision, and Recall scores.

 *ANSWER: logistic regression model (fit with oversampled data) predicted '0' almost perfecly, both precison and Recall close to 100%.
 It improved prediction for '1' , similar precison at 0.84 (vs 0.85) but higher Recall at 0.99 (vs. 0.95)

 ## Summary

 Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
 For example:

 * Which one seems to perform best?
-How do you know it performs best? logistic regression model (fit with oversampled data) seems to perform best overall, therefore we recommend model of  logistic regression model (fit with oversampled data)
+How do you know it performs best?

+*ANSWER: logistic regression model (fit with oversampled data) seems to perform best overall, therefore we recommend model of  logistic regression model (fit with oversampled data)

 * Does performance depend on the problem we are trying to solve?
 (For example, is it more important to predict the `1`'s, or predict the `0`'s? )

 *ANSWER: Yes, it seems so, model output would depend on what we are trying to solve, for example whether its more important for 1 or 0 to be correctly predicted

 If you do not recommend any of the models, please justify your reasoning.